ImielskiPiotr/CheckersInTerminal/README.md

 Checkers In Terminal

-Run checkers.py in Python terminal and play.
+Run checkers.py in terminal and play.